-When will 60 Minutes pick up this line of argumentation about the state of our political willpower in democracy.
-Or even better Mr. Taibbi’s analysis of the financial crisis.
+When will 60 Minutes pick up and interview Matt Taibbi with his line of argumentation about the state of our political willpower in a democracy?
+Or even better, Mr. Taibbi’s analysis of the financial crisis.
 The CBS Show has gone soft.
-The used to be able to do what Bill Mahar does as in the segment looking at outrageously angry teabagger imagining Hitlarian Socialism compared to desperate people in line in the dark of night at LA Stadium to get basic medical help.
+They used to be able to reach where Bill Maher does now.
+A Realtime segment compared an outrageously angry teabagger imagining Hitlarian Socialism to the image of desperate people in line in the dark of night at LA Stadium trying to get basic medical help.
+But I digress.
+The point (I think) is to get Matt Taibbi off his regular beat at Rolling Stone and put his rants and raves on camera.
+He has a lot to say to an audience broader than the circulation of RS.

 MOON — July 20, 1969 – At 3:17 PM Houston reports touchdown for the Apollo 11 mission.
 Seven hours later is the breath by breath lunar walk.
 If you were around back then, your black and white blur box vided “LIVE FROM THE MOON” and sounded the message “One small step for a man, one giant leap for mankind”.
 The leap remains.
 I hear the original tapes of the NASA video were erased and taped over to save money, while much of the NASA Government materials were moved to warehouses and sold for scrap because after all, the taxpayer mission was accomplished.
 But alas what remains in high fidelity is Stanley Kubrick’s 70mm film from April 1968 of that great leap into 2001.
 We live on with this art.
 Even by 3001 it is hard to imagine any space odyssey fulfilled by a government-run space program.
 Even for space ventures, the timeless scene depicted above is of Astronaut Dave in the Logic Memory Center Stanley fixing the broken computer.
 Archetypally priceless.